 The Board's capital improvement goals are objectively applied to each school facility through the use of a Capital Projects Matrix applied at the campus level and a Facilities Condition Index applied at the building level (Tables 1 and 2).
 These planning tools enable staff to quantify whether a capital project accomplishes the Board's goals by assisting with the physical evaluation of proposed capital projects.
-The Matrix and FCI help determine which facilities are in need of major repairs, expansion, or improvement by assessing issues related to a school facility's capacity, age, condition, cost of maintenance and repairs, and level of security.
+The Matrix and FCI help determine which facilities need major repairs, expansion, or improvements by assessing issues related to a school facility's capacity, age, condition, cost of maintenance and repairs, and level of security.
 Facilities that have high Matrix or FCI numbers provide the impetus for further evaluating whether such projects should receive CIP funding.
 If you look at a previous years' Matrix (Appendix 2), you will see that these documents have driven the CIP program with improvements made to Venice High School, Booker High School, and STC-Main Campus.
-As a result of the evaluation of the current documents, specific projects that have been deemed to achieve the Board's planning goals and have been placed on this year's CIP include: Brentwood Elementary cafeteria and campus refresh, Venice Middle School HVAC and campus refresh, Sarasota High School rebuild, Pine View classroom wing and core capacity expansion, Gocio Elementary classroom wing, and Englewood Elementary classroom wing.
+As a result of the evaluation of the current documents, specific projects that have been deemed to achieve the Board's planning goals and have been placed on this year's CIP include: Brentwood Elementary cafeteria and campus refresh, Venice Middle School HVAC and campus refresh, Pine View classroom wing and core capacity expansion, and Englewood Elementary classroom wing.